Skip to content

 Prerequisites

-To use the approach, a number of prerequisites have to be in place.
+To use the Teamscale JavaScript Profiler, a number of prerequisites have to be in place.

-To run the components of the profiler, NodeJS in at least version 14 is needed.
+To run the components of the profiler, we recommend using the latest Node.js LTS version, at least, version 14 is needed.

 Source Maps